Viper-Roleplay/ObsidianStaffGuide/01 - ROLES/🧡Staff Support.md

 #StaffSupport #zdiscord

-Welcome to Staff Support!
+# 🎉 Welcome to Staff Support!

-Once you get promoted to Staff Support your responsibility increases!
-You now have the power to give items and assist Moderators!
-This will be done using ZDiscord which you will read more about below.
-Alongside ZDiscord, you will now be expected to lead tickets more.
-You have some experience with tickets and should be able to direct all tickets to necessary teams/individuals as well as ask the priming questions to get a ticket going.
-If you need a refresher, check out all the Team sections below to learn what each team needs!

-You should also start thinking about what team you want to join!
-Staff has a lot of options to assist the city further and all teams could use assistance.
-Once you decide what team sounds interesting to you, reach out to the head/lead for that team to learn more!
+Congratulations on your promotion to **Staff Support**!
+With this new role, your responsibilities increase, and you gain additional tools to assist the team effectively.

+---

+## 🛠️ Your New Responsibilities

+As a Staff Support member, you now have the ability to:

+✅ **Give items** to players when necessary.
+✅ **Assist Moderators** in handling various tasks.
+✅ **Lead tickets** more effectively by directing them to the correct teams/individuals.
+✅ **Ask the right questions** to get tickets moving efficiently.

+You will be using **ZDiscord** for item distribution and other staff-related functions.
+More details on ZDiscord can be found below.

+📌 **Need a refresher?**
+Check out the team sections below to understand what each team requires for handling tickets properly.

+---

+## 🚀 Choosing Your Staff Team

+Staff has **many different teams** that help support the city in unique ways.
+Every team could use assistance, and now is a great time to think about where you’d like to contribute!

+📌 **Next Steps:**
+1. Explore the available staff teams.
+2. Find one that interests you.
+3. **Reach out** to the head/lead of that team to learn more!

+Your journey in **Staff Support** starts now—step up, take charge, and help make the city even better! 🚀

+---

 ## ⁠**⚡𝗭𝗗𝗶𝘀𝗰𝗼𝗿𝗱**
 Once you become a staff support you are able to have access to ZDiscord.
 In the main Viper cord there is a category at the top of the discord channels called 🔒𝙎𝙩𝙖𝙛𝙛 𝙕𝙤𝙣𝙚🔒 in there you will find ⚡𝗭𝗗𝗶𝘀𝗰𝗼𝗿𝗱.
 In this channel you will do "/" and select ViperModeration for any of the commands you want to use.